Unlocking SSH keys using pass

 Now, I can run Git commands without worrying if my SSH key is unlocked

 beforehand.
-If it isn’t, ssh
+If it isn’t, ssh automatically calls

-to get my SSH key’s password and unlocks the key
+pass to get my SSH key’s password and unlocks the key

 before Git runs the command.